 Equipping educators for success from Day One

-The need to train new, effective teachers and leaders is particularly pronounced in low-income communities and communities schools that serve Black and Latino students.
+The need to train new, effective teachers and leaders is particularly pronounced in communities schools that serve Black, Latino, and low-income students.
 These schools have higher numbers of inexperienced teachers and teachers who turn over in higher percentages.
 From research, we know better-prepared teachers are more than twice as likely to remain in the classroom.

 In collaboration with experts in the field and based on our current investments in the Teacher Prep Transformation Centers, we have defined a set of quality principles to define teacher and leader preparation: preparation programs build educator competency through practice; demonstrate a commitment to using data about candidate performance to make decisions; ensure those training candidates are effective; and are responsive to K-12 schools and the communities they serve.